Iran's Rouhani says Vienna talks open 'new chapter'

 "If (Washington) shows it is honest and sincere, that's all we ask...
 I think we'll be able to negotiate in a short time, if necessary, with the (other parties to the deal)."

-The talks are to resume in Vienna on Friday, a diplomat familiar with the discussions said.
+"The talks so far have been business-like and they are doing what we envisioned they would," Price told reporters.

+"They are affording us a better understanding of Iran's thinking and we hope that in turn Tehran will leave this round of talks with a better understanding of what we might be prepared to do."

-The US delegation is to gather in a different hotel, with EU negotiators acting as go-betweens.
+The US delegation has set up at a different hotel in Vienna, with EU negotiators acting as go-betweens.

 At the same time, two groups of experts -- on lifting sanctions and nuclear issues -- are working "to identify concrete measures to be taken by Washington and Tehran" to restore the deal, Russian envoy Mikhail Ulyanov said.